jdonlan/java-dev/services/notifications.md

 mgr.notify(STANDARD_NOTIFICATION, builder.build());
 ```

 If you run this code using the attached example project, you'll notice that the small icon is not exactly the same as the app icon.
 Notification small icons should be all white and transparency as to match the Android design guidelines.
 To get icons that match this style, you can use the Notification Icon Generator that's part of Android Asset Studio.
-This is integrated into Android Studio and can also be found at the link in the resources section of this lesson.

 Now, if we wanted to switch our notification to use an expanded style, we can add a few extra properties to our existing standard implementation.
 To make our notification expanded, we have to set a "Big" style to it.
 There are three big styles you can use to make expanded notifications, BigTextStyle, BigPictureStyle, and InboxStyle.
 We'll take a look at the BigTextStyle in this example, but feel free to explore the other two styles on your own.